Updated: Jun 6

 Average is good, I guess, for those who want average.
 If you want to have an average life, you have that right, and I think you should continue to do average in your life.
 However, don’t expect extraordinary in your life if you don’t do extraordinary.
 Extraordinary is only for those who do extraordinary.

-My job is to do extraordinary...
+My job is to become extraordinary...

 I love getting out of my comfort zone.
 I like to be challenged and continue progressing because I know average will deliver only average.
 I want more than what I expect, and I want to deliver more than people expect from me.
 Not because I want to be liked but because it is my duty.
 It makes me happy, and I make a change.